fxpio/fxp-mailer-bundle/README.md

 Features include:

 - Stored the templates in database with doctrine
-- Stored the templates in filesystem with yaml format
+- Stored the templates in filesystem with:
+  - twig format
+  - yaml format
 - Stored the templates in app config
 - Compatible with the localization
 - Allow to use the Symfony translator with the translation domain